 Learn about Assistance Programs for Peoria residents including Emergency Home Repair, Single Family Major Rehabilitation, the Tool Lending Center and the city's Neighborhood Pride program.

 All about Home Owner's Associations including Peoria's HOA Academy, Interactive Map, and Neighborhood Grant Program.

 Peoria's Human Services department provides a liaison between citizens in need and non-profit organizations.
 Each month we host events and workshops about topics such as mental health, domestic violence, fair housing, senior services, and much more.

 United Community Action Network is a monthly meeting of community leaders and city leadership that works to solve community issues and problem-solve at a grassroots level.

 Get information about Peoria's Community Development Block Grant (CDBG) and other not-for-profit opportunities.

 Get assistance with Federal Programs including fair housing, Section 8, and more on this page.

 Latest Community Assistance News

-Visit the Federal Programs and Information web page for more information and to access the survey.
+Visit the Federal Programs and Information web page for more information.

 HUD Releases Guide to Help Struggling Homeowners Avoid Foreclosure